FreemanTheDemon/ultimate-warlord/notes.md

 ok, here's the plan:

-- manage unit splitting correctly - redux?
+- unit production from castle
-- implement turn system
-- implement attack
-- limit movement
+- split units (single/double click)
--
+- save/load game
-- implement password stuff (use prior assignment for reference)
-- set up and add some mild design for the main page of the website
+- allow one team to win the game

 - App.js
     - This is the king, the hub of the whole app